The Gambling Law Review: Poland

 Certain activity related to gambling, while not constituting gambling per se, is also regulated in the Act.
-In particular, certain restrictions apply to slot machines.
+In particular, certain restrictions apply to manufacturing or owning slot machines.
 Their manufacturers are required to notify the tax authorities of their scope of business, and keep records of the machines they produce.
 Moreover, every slot machine has to be registered with the tax authorities before being deployed.
 Performing technical inspections for the purpose of registration is restricted to entities authorised by the minister in charge of public finance.
 Similarly, it is also required to register equipment used for gaming, such as randomising devices.22

 Other types of gambling equipment are not directly regulated in the Act.
 Businesses such as gambling software developers do not need to obtain any specific licences.

 Natural persons are required to undergo training in order to perform some specific tasks related to gambling operations.
 Training is required for persons directly involved in gambling operations (such as croupiers) as well as supervisors of gambling games, such as directors of gambling venues.
 Some tasks, notably assisting customers in making bets in a betting shop, are exempt from this requirement.
 Training may be held internally by a gambling operator or an external training facility; it covers gambling regulations and terms and conditions of games, and has to be repeated after three years.23

 viiFinancial payment mechanisms

 Online gambling operators may only conduct payment transactions using specific types of providers, namely: